 Data Center

-Focus areas: Research Data Mangement Organiser (RDMO), information technology for RDM
+Focus areas: Research Data Management Organiser (RDMO), information technology for RDM

 Jan Kessler (deputizing for Dr. Jörg Steinkamp)